Goliath Birdeater spider in the woods, biggest spider known to mankind

 8. Colombian Giant Redleg Tarantula (Megaphobema robustum)

 The Colombian Giant Redleg Tarantula is a unique species native to the rainforests of South America.
-Its defensive tactics include spinning in circles and kicking, which it uses to deter predators.
+The defensive tactics include spinning in circles and kicking, which it uses to deter predators.
 Its large size, with a leg span reaching 20 centimeters, adds to its impressive display.

 7. King Baboon Spider (Pelinobius muticus)